Loot (1970 film)

-Loot is a 1970 British comedy film directed by Silvio Narizzano.
-It is based on the play of the same name by Joe Orton and stars Richard Attenborough, Lee Remick, Hywel Bennett, Milo O'Shea and Roy Holder.
+Loot is a 1970 British comedy film directed by Silvio Narizzano starring Richard Attenborough, Lee Remick, Hywel Bennett, Milo O'Shea and Roy Holder.
+The screenplay was by Ray Galton and Alan Simpson based on the 1965 play Loot by Joe Orton.
 It was entered into the 1971 Cannes Film Festival.

 Plot

 The setting is a seaside hotel owned by a Mr. McLeavy in the 1960s in England.
-The owner’s son, Hal (Roy Holder), and Hal's boyfriend, Dennis (Hywel Bennett), rob a bank located next to the funeral parlour where Dennis works.
-They hide the money in the coffin of Hal’s mother, who has just died and whose body has been returned to the hotel prior to its final burial.
+The owner's son, Hal, and Hal's boyfriend, Dennis, rob a bank located next to the funeral parlour where Dennis works.
+They hide the money in the coffin of Hal's mother, who has just died and whose body has been returned to the hotel prior to its final burial.

-Inspector Truscott (Richard Attenborough) investigates the bank robbery and immediately suspects Hal and Dennis.
-Meanwhile, Mr. McLeavy (Milo O'Shea) is being aggressively courted by Fay McMahon (Lee Remick), the nurse who cared for Hal’s ailing mother in her last weeks of life.
+Inspector Truscott investigates the bank robbery and immediately suspects Hal and Dennis.
+Meanwhile, Mr. McLeavy is being aggressively courted by Fay McMahon, the nurse who cared for Hal's ailing mother in her last weeks of life.
 Fay is having an affair with Dennis, but she has no real interest in him until he tells her he has come into money.
 Inspector Truscott also has a particular interest in Nurse McMahon, he is sure she murdered several of her former husbands, and also thinks she poisoned Hal's mother.

-Truscott's investigations, and Dennis and Hal’s ongoing measures to get away with the proceeds of the bank robbery, make up the action in Loot.
+Truscott's investigations, and Dennis and Hal's ongoing measures to get away with the proceeds of the bank robbery, make up the action in Loot.